-Segment revenue, segment expenses, segment assets and segment liabilities have been identified to segments based on their relationship to the operating activities of the segment.
-Inter segment revenue is accounted based on transactions which are primarily determined based on market / fair value factors.
-Revenue, expenses, assets and liabilities which relate to the Company as a whole and are not allocable to segments on a reasonable basis have been included under "unallocated revenue / expenses / assets / liabilities".
+Segment revenue, segment expenses, segment assets and segment liabilities have been identified to segments on the basis of their relationship to the operating activities of the segment.
+Inter segment revenue is accounted on the basis of transactions which are primarily determined based on market / fair value factors.
+Revenue, expenses, assets and liabilities which relate to the Company as a whole and are not allocable to segments on a reasonable basis have been included under "unallocated revenue, expenses, assets, liabilities"